 Real Advocacy for Domestic Violence Victims

-For many years I lived with domestic violence (DV).
+For years I have lived with domestic violence (DV).
 I know firsthand that the insidious nature of DV persists for many victims long after they have escaped.
-Running for public office invites criticism from the public for every candidate but for a person that has escaped DV there comes an outrageous level of vulnerability.
+Running for public office invites criticism from the public for every candidate but for a person coping with DV there comes an outrageous level of vulnerability.

 Maine Coalition to End Domestic Violence